 Step 2: Take Measurements

-Tiling a stairs edge normally differs from regular tiling.
-You need to get the tiles usually of the length of the stairs so they can fit perfectly.
-Thus, take proper measurements to determine the tiles that you require.
+Setting tiles along a stair’s edge normally differs from regular tiling.
+You need to get the correct tiles that match the length of the stairs so that they are a perfect fit.
+Therefore, take proper measurements to determine the tile sizes that you must acquire.

 Step 3: Apply the Adhesive

-Thoroughly apply the adhesive on your stair tiles.
+Apply the adhesive thoroughly on the side of your stair tiles.
 Once done, slowly place it on the edge of the stairs and make sure that it’s perfectly aligned.
-Because once the adhesive starts to dry out, then changing the alignment of the tile may prove to be tricky.
+Make sure there is a perfect fit since the tile won’t re-adjust once the adhesive dries up.

 Step 4: Wait for the Adhesive to Dry